eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 ## Introduction

 This is the UI portion of the training.
-The final goal for the rest of the exercices is to fill out the form successfully.
+The goal for the rest of the exercices is to fill out the form successfully.
 The exercises will not necessarily get more difficult, but will tackle completely different issues.